Korean Dumpling Soup with Egg: Easy 5-Minute Mandu Guk Recipe

 Vegetable broth: The go-to for a vegan version.
 Choose a full-flavored broth (not a watery one) so the soup doesn’t taste flat.

-- In a pot, bring water to a boil and add the seafood stock cube, guk soy sauce, and fish sauce.
+- Add the seafood stock cube, guk soy sauce, and fish sauce.

 - Add green onion and minced garlic.